 LA California is for the film buff who is eager to know more about Hollywood and beyond.

 Protect your trip: With all our travel experience, we highly recommend you hit the road with travel insurance!
 SafetyWing offers flexible & reliable Digital Nomads Travel Medical Insurance at just a third of the price of similar competitor plans.

 It is also for the art enthusiast who looks for cultural masterpieces in every city he visits.

-Los Angeles is for the foodie in everyone of us, bringing in a feast of multicultural delicacies to the table.
+Los Angeles is for the foodie in every one of us, bringing a feast of multicultural delicacies to the table.

 LA is both for the day tripper and for the long vacationer.
-There are several city highlights that can easily fill up a day’s itinerary, and there are also LA activities that reward those who choose to stay for a while longer.
+Several city highlights can easily fill up a one-day Los Angeles Itinerary, and LA activities reward those who choose to stay for a while longer.

-It is – and always will be.
-Here is our ultimate list of best things to do in LA.
+Yes, it is – and always will be.
+Here is our ultimate list of the best things to do in LA.

 1. Things to do in LA – Santa Monica Beach

 A trip to Los Angeles would not be complete without a visit to the famous Santa Monica beach.